Electricity sector in Iceland: Distribution

+Retail consumers of electricity are bound to pay a distribution fee (per kWh) to their local utility, but are free to purchase electricity from any provider.

 Competition

 The Icelandic electricity market is geographically isolated.
 The market was closed for competition prior to 1 July 2003.
 Almost all electricity was supplied by Landsvirkjun and sold through regional distribution companies.
 Landsvirkjun had a monopoly position on investment in generation.
 Full market opening began in 2006 e.g. with the opportunity to switch supplier.
 Contracts for large scale energy users were in general long term, up to 30 years with options for extension.

-Landsvirkjun, the largest electricity producer, had 76% annual production in 2007.The majority of the electricity is used in industry, mainly aluminium smelters and producers of ferroalloy.
+Landsvirkjun, the largest electricity producer, had 76% annual production in 2007.
+The majority of the electricity is used in industry, mainly aluminium smelters and producers of ferroalloy.
 Landsvirkjun does not participate directly in the retail market for households and smaller businesses.

-In the retail market the main companies are RARIK, Orkuveita Reykjavíkur and Hitaveita Suðurnesja.The last two have also entered into the market for energy intensive users.
+Orkuveita Reykjavíkur and Hitaveita Suðurnesja also entered into the market for energy intensive users in the late 2000s.
 The households heated with electricity, not many, receive subsidies to make their heating costs comparable to hot water heating.

-Orkusalan was established as a joint venture between Landsvirkjun, and two large operators.
-The companies involved produced the majority of all electricity and own about 98 percent of the hydro power generation.
-The joint venture would have provided about 40 percent of the household electricity.
-According to the Icelandic Competition Authority the joint venture would have strengthen a dominant position of Landsvirkjun.
-The parties suggested that Landsvirkjun would pull out of the project, and subject to that condition the merger was allowed to proceed.
-Orkusalan commenced operation without Orkubu Vestfjarða.
-The later development should be updated.
+Orkusalan was established in 2006 as a joint venture between Landsvirkjun, and two large operators.
+It is now wholly owned by RARIK.

 As of 2022, new retail resellers of electricity have come to market such as N1 Rafmagn, Straumlind and Orka Heimilanna.
 They have wholesale agreements to resell electricity mostly from Landsvirkjun.